How To Move An Off Grid Forklift Battery

 This is where it gets interesting.
 But no worries…there are a number of options.
 It all depends on where the battery is going and what equipment you have at your disposal.

 - Cherry picker - If your battery is going to end up in a garage or shop with a concrete floor, you have an interesting option.
-You could use an engine cherry picker to lift it off the truck.
-Then the truck drive out from under it and the cherry picker sets the battery down.
-Just make sure the cherry picker has enough height to lift the battery from your truck.
+You could use an engine cherry picker to lift it off of the truck.
+Then you would drive the truck out from under it, and the cherry picker would set the battery down.
+Just make sure the cherry picker has enough range of motion to lift the battery from your truck and set it all the way down.
 And also make sure the working weight rating is plenty sufficient for your battery.